subtchallenge/systems_finals_ground_truth/readme.md

 The course may be visualized as a point cloud with artifact markers using ROS and RViz.
 This package depends on ROS and the `pcl_ros` package to build.

 To visualize the point clouds and artifact locations, run `roslaunch finals_ground_truth view.launch`.
-Pass with arguments, e.g., `config:=prelim1 config:=prelim2` to visualize artifact locations for a particular configuration as the default configuration is `prize`.
+Pass with argument, e.g., `config:=prelim1` to visualize artifact locations for a particular configuration.
+The default configuration is `prize`.
 Config may be `prelim1`, `prelim2`, or `prize`.

 # Note on Coordinate Transforms #